OliverCulleyDeLange/grvmkr/README.md

 - ✅ Installable (as a pwa) on desktop (windows and mac) and mobile (ios and android)

 ### Coming soon (maybe)
+- When duplicating grid, the playing state should be set to false
 - Groove repetitions for playback
 - Example groove (samba)
 - Right click / hold press to delete